-It’s important to consult your HR Representative, HR Contact, HR Business Partner and/or Employee Relations.
-A Performance Improvement Plan (PIP) may be necessary.
+Employees who receive an overall ‘not successful' performance rating must be provided with a Performance Improvement Plan (PIP).
 A PIP is used to help supervisors and employees address and resolve performance issues.
-The PIP communicates the performance discrepancies, when an improved level of performance needs to be achieved and specific action steps that will help the employee meet performance expectations.
+The PIP communicates the performance discrepancies, when an improved level of performance needs to be achieved, and specific action steps that will help the employee meet performance expectations.
 Supervisors must consult with Employee Relations before preparing and administering PIPs.

 What are some best practices for completing reviews?

-What if I don’t agree with my review?
+What if an employee doesn’t agree with their review?

 8:30 a.m.-5:15 p.m.